Recap: Community S2 E10: Mixology Certification

 - Or at least the closest thing Community will ever get to one.
 Focuses on accepting your limitations (Pierce), seeing your heroes fall from grace (Troy towards Jeff and Britta), wanting to be someone else (Annie), hiding things to avoid ridicule (Shirley), being honest with people about your intentions (Abed) and realizing the perils of adulthood (Troy again).

 - The episode in general also has a 'Very Special Episode' vibe towards alcohol, although it's a lot less overwrought and melodramatic about the subject than such special episodes usually tend to be.
-Nevertheless, while no one is seriously harmed or threatened by their alcohol consumption, the point is clearly made that it doesn't really solve problems or actually make things better or more fun; it ultimately just ends up making people unhappy (Abed and Annie directly, Shirley and Troy indirectly as Shirley is humiliated by her alcohol-soaked past and Troy's birthday is ultimately ruined by everyone's drunken behaviour and melancholy) or act like tools (Jeff and Britta).
+Nevertheless, while no one is seriously harmed or threatened by their alcohol consumption, the point is clearly made that it doesn't really solve problems or actually make things better or more fun; it ultimately just ends up making people unhappy (Abed and Annie directly, Shirley and Troy indirectly as Shirley is humiliated by her alcohol-soaked past and Troy's birthday is ultimately ruined by everyone's drunken behaviour and melancholy) or act like jerks (Jeff and Britta).

-- What Could Have Been: In the commentary, Word Of God states there was originally going to be a subplot dealing with Chang chasing after the group to hang out with them, only for it to be revealed that he works at the bar they're at when Troy finds him standing in front of the stall collecting tips and silently gives him one.
+- What Could Have Been: In the commentary, Word of God states there was originally going to be a subplot dealing with Chang chasing after the group to hang out with them, only for it to be revealed that he works at the bar they're at when Troy finds him standing in front of the stall collecting tips and silently gives him one.
 There's even a deleted scene on the DVD where he calls Jeff asking him what he's up to and deduces that he and the group went off to party after finding Troy's "still fresh" cake in the study room.

 - Shirley was originally supposed to deliver an angry speech to Jeff, Britta, and Troy, after they'd found and laughed about her drunken pictures, but it was left out of the final cut.